rabix/bunny/README.md

 # Support notice

-Please note that Seven Bridges is not actively maintaining Rabix Executor at the moment (Q2 2018).
-We may be slow to respond to bug reports and pull requests.
-Some alternative executors are [Toil](https://toil.readthedocs.io/en/3.15.0/), [CWLtool](https://github.com/common-workflow-language/cwltool), [Cromwell](https://github.com/broadinstitute/cromwell), [Yacle](https://github.com/otiai10/yacle).
-A longer list is available at https://www.commonwl.org/
+## Summary
+_Rabix Executor_ will remain available as a local, single node, `sbg:draft2` and `CWL 1.0` test executor.
+However, please note that Seven Bridges is not actively maintaining or extending _Rabix Executor_ at the moment (Q2/Q3 2019).

+If you are looking for an on premises CWL executor with a variety of backends ranging from HPC to Cloud, we would suggest looking at [Toil](https://toil.readthedocs.io/en/latest/running/cwl.html#) (`pip install toil[cwl]`)

+If you are looking for the CWL reference runner (suitable for testing and prototyping) we suggest looking at [CWLtool](https://github.com/common-workflow-language/cwltool) (`pip install cwltool`)

+You can also browse the complete list of CWL executors [here](https://www.commonwl.org/#Implementations).

+_Rabix Executor remains a stable local test runner for those people wishing to run `sbg:draft2` pipelines locally, but no new features will be added to it._

+**_[Rabix Composer](https://github.com/rabix/composer)_ is and will be actively maintained and extended by Seven Bridges and we continue to actively participate in CWL specification development.**

+## Background
+When the _Rabix_ project was in it's infancy and the CWL specification was just being developed (ca. 2014-2016) _Rabix Executor_ was the only executor capable of running CWL.
+It proved invaluable as a test bed for ideas for the specification that evolved into CWL and as a living implementation of the specification.

+Now, in 2019, there are a variety of CWL executors running on a variety of OSes and job platforms, meant for a variety of workloads, ranging from  your laptop to HPC environments to cloud infrastructure.
+The community maintained program `CWLtool` now serves the purpose of CWL test bed and test executor and there is no longer a need for a separately maintained CWL test executor.

 # Overview

 Rabix is an open-source development kit for the [Common Workflow Language](http://www.commonwl.org/) from [Seven Bridges](https://sbgenomics.com).
-One of its components is the Rabix executor Bunny, which can be used to execute apps locally from the command line.
+One of its components is the Rabix Executor (Bunny), which can be used to execute apps locally from the command line.

 You can read the full documentation on [wiki pages](https://github.com/rabix/bunny/wiki).